 End-Stage Renal Disease Patients Maintained With Hemodialysis

-Patients with ESRD with or without hemodialysis were not studied in clinical efficacy and safety studies with ELIQUIS; therefore, the dosing recommendation is based on pharmacokinetic and pharmacodynamic (anti-Factor Xa activity) data in subjects with ESRD maintained on dialysis.
+Patients with ESRD with or without hemodialysis were not studied in clinical efficacy and safety studies with ELIQUIS; therefore, the dosing recommendation for patients with nonvalvular atrial fibrillation is based on pharmacokinetic and pharmacodynamic (anti-Factor Xa activity) data in subjects with ESRD maintained on dialysis.
 The recommended dose for ESRD patients maintained with hemodialysis is 5 mg orally twice daily.
 For ESRD patients maintained with hemodialysis with one of the following patient characteristics, age ≥ 80 years or body weight ≤ 60 kg, reduce dose to 2.5 mg twice daily [see DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY].

 This monograph has been modified to include the generic and brand name in many instances.